connecticut-digital-services/connecticut-digital-services/src/content/focus-area/focus-area-agile-procurement.md

 title: Agile Procurement
 icon: conveyor-belt-alt
 description: >-
-  We're fast-tracking solutions that deliver massive benefits with less cost.
+  We're fast-tracking solutions that deliver immediate benefits with less cost.
   To do this, we have to shatter some old rules.
 order: 2
 cta: Learn more about our efforts and specific examples of our work.
 cta_link: /work/